 Waiver & Code of Conduct:

-All players and walk-ons must sign the waiver and player code of conduct (see below), once every year.
+All players and walk-ons must sign the waiver and player code of conduct (see above), once every year.
 Players that do not sign, may not play.

 In general, in Boston we are honest folk.
 We do not have refs, and we do our best to play clean and fun games to keep ourselves and our teammates safe.
 Broomball, for the most part, follows Hockey rules, meaning that high sticks (above the shoulders), slashing, and tripping will not be permitted.
 We also play with a floating blue line and follow off-sides, as well as icing.